What do you think about when you think of fasting? Does it get you excited?! You may think:

 - This gives you the 16/8 hour window.

-We mostly just miss our evening snacks (which lets be honest… this is where most people put on the weight.
-We really do not need to eat at this time).
-And we push our breakfast until a bit later.
-As we start at 18/6 and increase to 20/4, we post-pone our morning meal to lunch and then we can eat from lunch until supper again.
+You mostly just miss your evening snacks (which lets be honest… this is where most people put on the weight.
+You really do not need to eat at this time).
+And you push your breakfast until a bit later.
+As you start at 18/6 and increase to 20/4, you post-pone your morning meal to lunch and then you can eat from lunch until supper again.
 Not too bad eh?
 Or are you confused?
 Haha.

 This is what I did.

-I continued my normal work and family schedule.
+All the while I Continued my normal work and family schedule.
 Normal sleep pattern.
 Normal workout routine.